 2. Do box breathing.

 This one comes straight from my therapist.
-The best way to calm down quickly is to do a deep breathing exercise.
+If you can’t remove yourself from the overwhelming situation, the best way to calm down quickly is to do a deep breathing exercise.
 Box breathing is the easiest deep breathing technique to remember when you’re overwhelmed:

 - Slowly and steadily inhale through your nose while counting to four.